richardsprague/richardsprague.github.io/_posts/2016-06-22-book-scott-adams-fail.md

 Of course I know Scott Adams from Dilbert fame, but I first became aware of him as more than a cartoonist thanks to [his blog](http://blog.dilbert.com/), and most recently his [prescient comments about Donald Trump](http://blog.dilbert.com/post/146157026376/how-to-un-hypnotize-a-rabid-anti-trumper).
-The book attracted me when I found out he’s from a small town in upstate New York, son of a postman, in a family where nobody went to college (sound [familiar](https://en.wikipedia.org/wiki/Neillsville,_Wisconsin)?)
+The book attracted me when I learned he’s from a small town in upstate New York, son of a postman, in a family where nobody went to college (sound [familiar](https://en.wikipedia.org/wiki/Neillsville,_Wisconsin)?)

 Here are some of the points that resonated with me: